 Signal and Track Switch Repairers install, inspect, test, maintain, or repair electric gate crossings, signals, signal equipment, track switches, section lines, or intercommunications systems within a railroad system.

-Signal and Switch Technicians with little to no experience tend to make between $43070 and $52950 while the more experienced ones make over $74430 per year.
+Signal and Track Switch Repairers with little to no experience tend to make between $36680 and $57530 while the more experienced ones can earn over $79170 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Signal and Switch Technician is to move to a higher paying state like NY.
-Right now, the highest paying states for Signal and Switch Technicians are NY, WA, CA, VA and KY.
+One of the easiest ways to increase your salary as a Signal and Track Switch Repairer is to move to a higher paying state like CA. Right now, the highest paying states for Signal and Track Switch Repairers are CA, ND, IL, VA and WA.

-3 other factors that can increase your salary as A Signal and Switch Technician is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Signal and Track Switch Repairer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Signal and Switch Technicians what degree they had when they got the job and most of them said they had a Associates degree followed by Certificate.
+We asked other Signal and Track Switch Repairers what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a Post-Secondary Certificate.

 Pros and Cons